Goaty1208/Isometric-Global-Simulator/README.md

 ## Features

 - **Dynamic Isometric World**: Explore an engaging isometric world with dynamically generated terrain.
-- **User Interaction**: Interact with the world using a camera system that supports panning, zooming, and rotation.
+- **User Interaction**: Interact with the world using a camera system that supports panning, zooming, and... yeah that's it really.
 - **Texture Rendering**: Enjoy a visual treat with textured tiles representing different elements in the environment.

 ## What's New in Version 0.0.14

 ### Culled Moron Enhancements

 - **Culling Optimization**: Improved rendering efficiency with enhanced culling mechanisms, resulting in better performance.
+Hopefully.
 - **Bug Fixes**: Addressed issues related to memory allocation and generation functions.

 ## Getting Started